Joint Base Lewis-McChord Job Fair

 If you do not have a military ID, you will need to go to the Visitor Center to get a pass.
 The Visitor Center for JBLM - Lewis Main and Lewis North is located at Exit 120 off of I-5 near Liberty Gate.
 The hours are 0500 – 2200 daily.
 Phone 253-967-4794.

-ALL vendors must possess the following item(s) or you will not be allowed access to the military installation or the Job Fair:
+ALL exhibitors must possess the following item(s) or you will not be allowed access to the military installation or the Job Fair:

 - You must present the following: Military Identification Card (Active, Reserve/Guard, Retiree ID); or Civilian/Contractor CAC Card) OR Non-military photo ID.